PowerShellCrack/PSAutopilotReadinessCheck/README.md

 - Microsoft.Graph.Authentication

-> NOTE Script uses beta graph API
+> NOTE: This script uses beta graph API requests

 ## Supported

 - Powershell 5.1 or higher (Tested with Posh 7.3.5)

-## What it checks for
+## What does it do?

 1. Check if device is enrolled as Autopilot Device
 1. Check if the device is assigned a deployment profile and how (group tag, Azure AD group)